tico321/CleanTemplate/README.md

     - Default API conventions https://docs.microsoft.com/en-us/aspnet/core/web-api/advanced/conventions?view=aspnetcore-3.1
     - Errors use [Problem details](https://tools.ietf.org/html/rfc7807) format but we don't use [.net problem details](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails?view=aspnetcore-2.2) directly we use [AutoWrapper](https://github.com/proudmonkey/AutoWrapper) To perform the dirty work.

+- GraphQL api
+    - GraphQL Api is implemented with [HotChocolate](https://hotchocolate.io/docs/introduction) implementation.
+    - [Banana Cake Pop](https://hotchocolate.io/docs/banana-cakepop) is a client that goes along with HotChocolate until we setup graphiql.
+- Auth
+    - Oath and OpenId are exposed in the Auth project with the help of [IdentityServer4](https://docs.identityserver.io/en/latest/index.html).
+    - An example of securing an Api can be seen in the GraphQL project.

 - Helpful libraries that are used in the project:
     - Mediatr -> Used to dispatch our Commands and Queries.
     IRequest implementations are automatically registered in CleanTemplate.Application/DependencyInjection.cs